How to Grow and Care for the Bo Tree

 - Remove the lower leaves, leaving 2-3 leaves at the top.

-- Dip the cut end in rooting hormone to encourage root growth.
+- Dip the cut end in rooting hormone to stimulate root growth.

 - Plant the cutting in a pot filled with a well-draining soil mix.